-- attempts to deceive the referee by feigning injury or pretending to have been fouled (simulation) - changes places with the goalkeeper during play or without the referee's permission (See Law 3) - commits in a reckless manner a direct free kick offence - handles the ball to interfere with or stop a promising attack - commits any other offence which interferes with or stops a promising attack except where the referee awards a penalty kick for an offence which was an attempt to play the ball or a challenge for the ball - denies an opponent an obvious goal-scoring opportunity by committing an offence which was an attempt to play the ball or a challenge for the ball and the referee awards a penalty kick - holds an opponent for the tactical purpose of pulling the opponent away from the ball or preventing the opponent from getting to the ball - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal (other than the goalkeeper) - makes unauthorized marks on the field of play - plays the ball when he is leaving the field of play after being granted permission to leave the field of play - shows a lack of respect for the game - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick - verbally distracts an opponent during play or at a restart - commits an illegal feigning or other infractions during the taking of a Penalty Kick
+- attempts to deceive the referee by feigning injury or pretending to have been fouled (simulation) - changes places with the goalkeeper during play or without the referee's permission (See Law 3) - commits in a reckless manner a direct free kick offence - handles the ball to interfere with or stop a promising attack, except where the referee awards a penalty kick for a non-deliberate handball offence - denies the opposing team a goal or an obvious goal-scoring opportunity and the referee awards a penalty kick for a non-deliberate handball offence - commits any other offence which interferes with or stops a promising attack except where the referee awards a penalty kick for an offence which was an attempt to play the ball or a challenge for the ball - denies an opponent an obvious goal-scoring opportunity by committing an offence which was an attempt to play the ball or a challenge for the ball and the referee awards a penalty kick - holds an opponent for the tactical purpose of pulling the opponent away from the ball or preventing the opponent from getting to the ball - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal (other than the goalkeeper) - makes unauthorized marks on the field of play - plays the ball when he is leaving the field of play after being granted permission to leave the field of play - shows a lack of respect for the game - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick - verbally distracts an opponent during play or at a restart - commits an illegal feigning or other infractions during the taking of a Penalty Kick - engaging in play that is reckless or likely to cause an injury to oneself or an opponent.